To-Do or Not To-Do? Navigating Cancer Etiquette

 Surveys show that people with cancer respond positively to receiving thoughtful and useful gifts from people.
 Why?
 It lets them know they are in someone’s thoughts and also provides them with tools to actually help them feel better.

 At Rock the Treatment, we can make things easier for you to do the right thing.
-Sending a chemo gift box or radiation gift box to someone you know who is undergoing cancer treatments is a perfect way to show you care.
-There is no guesswork for you.
-All items in our cancer gift boxes are chosen specifically to address some of the physical or psychological side effects of cancer and its treatments.
+Shop our cancer care packages to someone you know who is undergoing cancer treatments is a perfect way to show you care.

 What To Do When Someone Has Cancer